Goalkeeper Gloves Care

 Washing Goalkeeper Gloves

 Goalkeeper gloves are made with latex and naturally degrade over time.
 Latex should not be washed with detergents or hand soaps.
 These are usually too harsh on natural latex material that is used on the palm, fingers, and thumb of the gloves.
 Special glove wash solutions are available in sporting goods stores and online.
 Glove wash is specifically designed to use on goalkeeper gloves to clean and preserve the natural latex within the glove.
-Gloves used for matches should be washed after each match, while training gloves should be washed after every 2 to 3 training sessions.
+Gloves used for matches should be washed after each match, while training gloves should be washed after every two to three training sessions.

 - Fill a sink or bucket with room temperature water.